12. Reclaimed/Non Potable Water Regulations

 (B) Continuance of customer charges: monthly customer charges shall be assessed in all cases during the irrigation season including where no water is consumed until such time as city personnel are specifically requested to discontinue reclaimed/non-potable water service at the meter.
 Monthly customer charges will not be assessed in the months when reclaimed /non-potable water is not available for delivery from the system.

-(A) The schedule of water rates shall be applied to water used or consumed as determined by the water meter readings that are made by the city, as provided in section 8-12-5.
+(A) The schedule of water rates set forth in Section 8-7-7.
+W.M.C., shall be applied to reclaimed water used or consumed as determined by the water meter readings obtained by the City, at eighty percent (80%) of the applicable potable water rate.

 (B) Reclaimed/non-potable water meters are to be read to the last full thousand (1,000) gallons counted.
 Any meter reading containing a portion of one thousand (1,000) gallons shall be rounded down to the nearest one thousand (1,000) gallons.